+about themselves for those feelings, and that they do not in fact feel the feelings they have endorsed on the hubristic pride scale (i.e. a participant would need to indicate something along the lines of, "I endorsed the item 'arrogant' because I don't like my arrogance, but not because I actually felt arrogant.")
 More broadly, the empirical critiques that have been brought against the two-facet model of pride thus far speak to only one component of the original model-a component that may, in fact, need amending.
-Setting their attributional findings aside, the majority of Holbrook and colleagues' (2014) account of the two facets is consistent with the Tracy and Robins' (2007) model.
+Setting their attributional findings aside, the majority of Holbrook et al.'s [10] account of the two facets is consistent with the Tracy and Robins' [6] model.
 These authors agree that pride is not a unitary construct; it is likely comprised of two facets with distinct but related evolutionary origins (see section titled Function below).